 As your kids grow, you’d want what’s best for them.
 From giving them education, to enriching their lives with different experiences, cultivating their relationships with the people around them, parents need to ensure all aspects of growth are taken care of.
-Even ensuring healthy snacks for kids are part of daily planning.
+Even ensuring that healthy snacks for kids are part of daily planning is vital in keeping a healthy Filipino child .
 Essentially, from age 3 and above, it’s all about boosting your child’s immunity and brain development.

 On top of learning, having enough physical activities and sufficient sleep, your kids also need to develop healthy eating habits1.
 As parents, you can provide healthy snacks for kids that include vegetables, fruits, and whole-grain products; low-fat or non-fat milk or dairy products; lean meats, poultry and fish; lots of water; and less sugars or saturated fat1.

 Parents sometimes have a lot on their plate, what with their jobs, kids, and own lives.
 As everyone spends more time at home, there’s a tendency to eat more than usual.
 While it seems quicker to go for store-bought snacks, it’s actually healthier and cheaper to prepare your own healthy snacks for kids.
 Plus, it makes for some bonding time with the kids.
 So, stock up on readily available healthy nibbles which your kids can get access to.

 Here are some no-fuss healthy snacks for kids:

 - 1 cup carrots, broccoli, bell peppers, or snap peas with 2 tablespoons hummus1